 Follow the steps below to begin using the Censys API.

-To use the Platform API, you must be assigned the API Access Role.
+In order to use the API as a member of an organization on a Starter or Enterprise plan, you must be assigned the API Access Role.
 To learn more about roles, see Role-Based Access Control.

 The Censys Platform API uses Personal Access Tokens to authenticate requests.
 Users can generate multiple PATs as needed.